Local Setup Source Repository

 git clone https://github.com/your-github-username/your-fork-repo-name.git

-After cloning is complete, open the source code repository with Cursor or VSCode, and enter the source code repository directory in the command line.
+Once the cloning is complete, open the project in Cursor or VSCode, and navigate to the project directory in your terminal.

 cd your-fork-repo-name